th3flyboy/c_LibExifModule/README.txt

 DESCRIPTION

 This module is a file analysis module that will check all files for an exif header, then parse any found headers for metadata of interest.
-Any metadata of interest will be posted to the blackboad as TSK_METADATA_EXIF artifacts.
+Any metadata of interest will be posted to the blackboard.

 USAGE